Mount Roskill Grammar School: Notable alumni

-Controversy
+Controversies

 In 1995 the school adopted a peer-mediated programme called "Cool Schools" and with support from Peace Foundation had trained 200 of 2100 students to be mediators in Years 11 through 12.
 This programme is now the largest student mediation programme in New Zealand.

-In March 2010, Mt Roskill Grammar School appeared on the TV3 Consumer Rights program "Target" regarding the introduction of their new uniform and the three-year phase-in time, a costly introduction to parents of existing students.
+In March 2010, Mt Roskill Grammar School appeared on the TV3 Consumer Rights programme "Target" regarding the introduction of their new uniform and the three-year phase-in time, a costly introduction to parents of existing students.
 It was met with opposition by the student body but Greg Watson, the principal, pleaded ignorance to the issue and has stated that he had received positive support regarding it.
 Watson has not informed the school if a change will be made to the way the new school uniform will be introduced.

 On 16 March 2011, Campbell Live, a TV3 current affairs programme aired an interview on bullying at Mount Roskill Grammar where a member of the study body had been bullied to a point that she spent "12 lessons in the Dean's office or the administration area across a 7-day period".
 The school since resolved the matter.

-In 2010s the school scrubbed its girls' rugby team due to fighting but brought it under control by 2015.
+In 2010s the school scrubbed its girls' rugby team due to fighting, but brought it under control by 2015.